-If you have a group that would like to reserve use of the pavilion please contact Debora Davidson, the Education Director, via e-mail.
+If you have a group that would like to reserve use of the pavilion please contact the Education Director

 Yellow Trail Guide

 The Yellow Trail is our most popular trail for families and individuals with small children.
-It is a 1/3 mile path that starts at the John A. Redfield Building by the Model Backyard Habitat and ends on the Main Trail near Pfister’s Pond.
-Below are links so that you can download and print our Yellow Trail Guide in the PDF format.
-You will find signs along the trail that correspond to the numbers in this guide.
+It is a 1/3 mile path that starts at the John A. Redfield Building by the Backyard Habitat and ends on the Main Trail near Pfister’s Pond.
+You may download and print our Yellow Trail Guide in the PDF format provided.
 Enjoy your walk!

 Letterboxing is a hobby that involves using clues to find secret boxes hidden in many locations.
 For more information and the clues for the letterbox hidden here at TNC please visit www.letterboxing.org.
-Boxes clues page is titled Rock, Paper, Scissors.
-The letterboxes here were not placed by TNC staff but are listed here because they might be of interest to visitors.
+The box on site is titled Rock, Paper, Scissors.
+The letterboxes here were not placed by TNC staff, but are listed here because they may be of interest to visitors.

 Geocaching is an outdoor activity for GPS users to use location coordinates shared on the internet to find caches all over the world.
 Once found, a cache may provide the visitor with a wide variety of rewards.
 For more information and the coordinates for the geocaches hidden here at TNC please visit www.geocaching.com

 .
 Type in our zip code (07670); several caches can be found throughout the park.
-The caches here were not all placed by TNC staff but are listed here because they might be of interest to visitors.
+The caches here were not all placed by TNC staff, but are listed here because they maybe of interest to visitors.